 - If the problem is unknown, the repair shop must tell you how much it will cost to diagnose the problem.
 Once they’ve diagnosed the problem, the shop must contact you with an estimate and to get authorization to do the work.

 - The repair shop must provide you with a detailed invoice that itemizes charges for labor and parts and identifies all parts as new, used, or reconditioned.

 - Keep in mind that repair shops have flexibility in marking up the charge for parts and that you must pay for authorized repairs even if they do not solve the problem.

-- The Motor Vehicle Repair Act does not apply if your insurance company is paying for the repairs, or to agricultural equipment and vehicles weighing more than 26,000 pounds.
+- The Motor Vehicle Repair Act does not apply to agricultural equipment and vehicles weighing more than 26,000 pounds.